neicnordic/neic.no/_activities/ratatosk.md

 The goal of training is to raise competence in staff and end users which leads to more effective and productive work by the Nordic e-infrastructure community.
 The benefits include more efficient operations and use of resources and an improved capability for the researchers in conducting research.

 NeIC's interest in training is focused on e-Science and e-infrastructure skills among scientists and e-infrastructure personnel in the Nordic region, for the purpose of raising the quality of the scientific output.

-### Approach

-The Ratatosk Nordic mobility enhancement programme efforts are directed to increasing the opportunities for trainees in two ways:

-* First is the student mobility part ([travel grants](../training/travel-grant)) enabling trainees to travel to attend Nordic training courses which are not available locally.

-* The second, the [course mobility](../training/course-mobility) part of the programme, is by supporting training courses as movable modules that can bring the training closer to the trainees.